SAP-samples/teched2023-DA260/exercises/ex1/README.md

 # Exercise 1 - Replicate CDS Views from SAP S/4HANA via Replication Flows to SAP Datasphere

 This exercise involves creating a Replication Flow that reads data from SAP S/4 HANA CDS Views and replicate that into SAP Datasphere local tables with delta capture as target.
-This process involves modeling of replication flow and configuring it to consume pre-existing S4 HANA connection and pick the required source objects to copy them into new target tables in SAP Datasphere.
+This process involves modelling of replication flow and configuring it to consume pre-existing S4 HANA connection and pick the required source objects to copy them into new target tables in SAP Datasphere.

 In this exercise we will make use of connections that are pre-delivered in your SAP Datasphere free tier landscape, e.g. the SAP S/4HANA on Premise source system.
 You can check the S4HANA connection in the “Connections” application inside your SAP Datasphere space.